Chapter 17:

 A Mythical Love Affair

-I didn’t notice the effects of the fire until I paid close attention.
-It didn’t burn.
-Not everything.
-Only some things.
-The trees remained untouched as they were engulfed by glowing layers of flame.
+I didn’t notice the effects of the fire until I paid closer attention.
+It didn’t burn everything.
+The trees remained untouched, though engulfed by glowing layers of flame.
 It crackled, but not entirely.
-There is heat, extreme heat, but it wasn’t burning.
+There was extreme heat, but it wasn’t burning.

 I felt the heat on my skin.
-It was too real.
-But the more I continued running within the wildfire, the more I noticed that I wasn't harmed by it.
-I continued to head for the source of rumbling and fighting, with this reassurance.
+It was real.
+But the more I ran within the wildfire, the more I noticed I wasn’t harmed by it.
+That gave me reassurance as I headed for the source of rumbling and fighting.

-I realised not a single tree was burning down.
-Just the slow drift of embers, snowing down on the underbrush like sprinkles of grey glitter.
+Not a single tree burned down.
+Just the slow drift of embers, snowing on the underbrush like sprinkles of grey glitter.
 It was fire, but not as the world knew it.
-No hunger.
+It felt controlled.
 No rage.

-Is his fire only burning dead things?
+Is the fire only burning dead things?
 Like dead leaves and fallen logs?

 Mede’s flames moved like light through water, gentle and golden, with a hint of pink and red.
 His fire danced over the forest with a purpose, not destruction.
-I followed the flames.
+I followed it.

 Celphi was right.
 Mede wouldn’t harm the environment.

-He did not burn the living with his fire.
+He didn’t burn the living with his fire.
 Rotting branches, lifeless leaves, decaying moss, something that looks like a fallen nest, gone in a wave of gold and pink.
 The trees stood unharmed, their roots undisturbed.

 Oh wow.
-I need to know more about Phoenixes.
+I need to know more about phoenixes.
 No wonder they’re a beloved mythical creature.
-I’ve never heard of anyone who fears phoenixes back on Earth.
-It always has been a good thing associated with them.
+I’ve never heard of anyone who feared phoenixes back on Earth.
+They’ve always been tied to good things.
+I thought their fire was destructive, I didn’t know they’re gentle.

-I nod to myself as I try to rack my memory from past classes about this.
-I suddenly became an expert on mythology.
-It must’ve been the fumes of burnt flowers I couldn’t see.
-Speaking of smokes, there were none.
+I nodded to myself, trying to rack my memory from past classes.
+Suddenly, I was an expert on mythology.
+Must’ve been the fumes of burnt flowers I couldn’t see.
+Speaking of smoke, there wasn’t any.

 Impressive.
 I can only imagine his heart also reflects the same.

-Mede struck Celphi like a comet.
-Wings flared, talons blazing, decisive and accurate.
+Wings flared and talons blazing, Mede struck Celphi like a comet.
+He was decisive and accurate.

 No way…

 The world blurred.
-One moment, I was scanning the forest and the skies.
-Then, next, Celphi’s massive serpentine body was driven from the sky.
-Thrown downward with such force that he hit the forest like a meteor, tearing through the canopy, dragging whole trees with him as he crashed.
+One moment, I was scanning the forest and skies.
+The next, Celphi’s massive serpentine body was driven from the sky.
+He crashed downward with such force that he hit the forest like a meteor, tearing through the canopy, dragging whole trees with him.

 “CELPHI!”
 I screamed, holding back tears as I ran.